tsantef/reactionpack/README.md

     }
   })
 }

+// Returns the result of another action actionName(state, [value, ...]) {
+  ...
+  return this.getActions().anotherAction(value);
+}
 ```

 #### Return Values

-Actions can return three kinds of values: A object representing the new state, a promise, or null.
+Actions should return one of three types of values: An object representing the new state, a promise, or null.

 * (object): Container state will be replaced with returned object.
 * Promise: Container state will be updated with the resolved object.